flyingcircusio/doc/src/guide/tutorial/index.md

 {ref}`data protection plan <entry-control>`.
 :::

-Every virtual machine will have a DNS name that follows the pattern `<virtualmachine>.gocept.net`.
+% FIXME: consider moving to the .fcio.net naming scheme in the docs Every virtual machine will have a DNS name that follows the pattern `<virtualmachine>.gocept.net`.
 For example, if your resource group is called `myapp` the first virtual machine will be known as